Loai1111/lifeline_/replit.md

   - Added DATABASE_SETUP.md with setup instructions
   - Included sample data and proper indexing for performance
   - Automated setup for cloning and deployment scenarios
+- July 05, 2025.
+Successfully migrated to Replit environment
+  - Configured PostgreSQL database with Neon serverless connection
+  - Migrated from MemoryStorage to DatabaseStorage implementation
+  - Populated database with comprehensive sample data (14 users, 8 blood bags, 3 hospitals, 3 blood banks)
+  - Verified authentication system and database connectivity
+  - All systems operational and ready for development
 ```

 ## User Preferences